Congregational Care Ministry

 - Covenant Prayer Group – this intercessory prayer group of volunteers commits to dutifully praying for all submitted prayer requests and maintaining confidentiality; prayer request information will be shared with this group at the level designated by the person requesting prayer (first name only, full name, any specific information).

 - Hospital Visitation – visitation by the Pastor and Congregational Care visitation team

 - Care Facility Visitation – regular visitation of members in nursing homes or assisted living facilities by the visitation team

 - Homebound Visitation – regular visitation of homebound members by the visitation team

 - Home Communion Ministry – volunteers serve Holy Communion to members unable to attend our worship services

 - Meals Ministry – volunteers provide temporary assistance with meals following illness, injury, death of a loved one, or birth of a child, or other life circumstances

 - Transportation Ministry – volunteers provide temporary assistance with transportation to appointments for those unable to drive

 - Card Ministry – volunteers send cards to our members who are homebound or in care facilities; cards also available to the congregation each week for occasions such as sympathy, get well, or birthdays of members age 75 or greater

-If you or someone you know could use care and support, or if you would like to volunteer to serve in one of the areas above, please contact the Associate in Ministry for Congregational Care, Elizabeth Valentine, at 717-533-9668 x118 or .
+If you or someone you know could use care and support, or if you would like to volunteer to serve in one of the areas above, please contact the church office at 717-533-9668.